slapdash/platform/README.md

 ### How to Create Script Command

-1. Grab a template from [templates](/templates) for the command you want to create (learn more about different command types [here](https://www.notion.so/slapdash/Types-ee89422fba6343f081c0e96352a6b02f)).
+1. Grab a template from [templates](/templates).
-2. Change the default template's name and icon.
+2. Set the name and icon for your command.
 3. Develop & Test your command in isolation.
 If it's a node script, then you can use `node` to run it in your terminal:

 ```bash